Amazon Prime Day phone deals 2019: Galaxy S10 and Pixel 3 for $600, Moto G7 for $200

-The big Amazon Prime Day sale is well underway, but there are still plenty of bargains to be had.
+Today is the last day of Amazon Prime Day, but there are still plenty of bargains to be had.
 This event, which started yesterday and is wrapping up today, sees the e-commerce giant slashes prices on a whole range of items -- including some of our favorite phones from Samsung, Google and Motorola.
 If you're into gaming, don't forget to check out the deal on the Razer phone -- the $400 saving is one of the top offers we've seen.
 Amazon already revealed a bunch of sales before the campaign officially kicked off, and during this stretch of time, everything from laptops and TVs to aroma putty and origami boats are discounted.

 Note that CNET may get a share of revenue from the sale of the products featured on this page.